wgmo/graphtik/docs/source/plotting.rst

     an instance of :class:`.Solution`, contains `inputs` & `outputs` till the error happened;
     note that :attr:`.Solution.executed` contain the list of executed `operations` so far.

-Ofcourse you may use many of the above "jetsam" values when plotting.
+Of course you may use many of the above "jetsam" values when plotting.

 .. note::
    The :ref:`plotting` capabilities, along with the above annotation of exceptions with the internal state of plan/operation often renders a debugger session unnecessary.
-But since the state of the annotated values might be incomple, you may not always avoid one.
+But since the state of the annotated values might be incomplete, you may not always avoid one.